 It’s summer time in North America!
 What can be better than sitting by a fire and feeling the connection to earth and to your past?
 Regardless of your heritage a fire ceremony is part of your ancestry.
 We are still drawn to fire for warmth and light.
 Sitting by the fire is an opportunity to re-remember how we have sat around sacred fires throughout time.

 I have the good fortune of local soul sisters in the Soulful Work Community which is led by Rachel Horton White.
-Rachel helps people uncover and expand their true selves and has many offerings including a virtual group.
+Rachel is an Advanced Practitioner of the Akashic Records, Hypnotherapist, life coach with numerous certifications and many offerings including a virtual group.
 I highly recommend you check into her work.

 I just needed to do a little research but I quickly felt like I was in way over my head.

-A new respect for fire and any kind of ceremony developed as I read how fire ceremonies will show if you are pure, involves energetic cleansing and can alter karmic patterns.
+A new respect for fire and ceremony developed as I read how fire ceremonies will show if you are pure, involves energetic cleansing and can alter karmic patterns.
 Yikes!
 More than I bargained for.

 A fire ceremony is all about creating sacred space, offerings, and releasing.
 No human or animal sacrifice nowadays but the strict rituals and process was scaring the crap out of me.
 So I quickly engaged Rachel Horton White to assist and lead the release portion because her training and coaching was way more appropriate and attuned.